kongogaming/FocusForge/README.md

   View session stats and track your progress over time.

 * 💾 **Local Storage Support**
-  Your data is محفوظ locally — no login required.
+  Your data is stored locally — no login required.

 * 🎨 **Modern UI**
   Clean, responsive, and distraction-free design.